openaps/docs/docs/docs/While You Wait For Gear/preferences-and-safety-settings.md

 Your preferences are found in the directory `myopenaps/preferences.json`.
 To edit any of your preferences, you can enter `edit-pref` (as a shortcut) or `cd ~/myopenaps && nano preferences.json`

-To check your edits when you're donehave done, use `cd ~/myopenaps && cat preferences.json`
+To check your edits when you're done, use `cd ~/myopenaps && cat preferences.json`

 ## Commonly-adjusted preferences: